High-fidelity Rydberg controlled-Z gates with optimal pulses: Laser fluctuation and Doppler dephasing

 Lastly, we investigate the effects from pulse amplitude fluctuations and Doppler dephasing on the gate performance.
 The dephasing on the laser detuning is due to the finite motions of the atoms under a finite temperature.
 At a temperature $T$, we assume both of the atoms moving with the root mean square velocity $v_{rms} = \sqrt{k_{\rm B} T/m}$ in the Maxwell-Boltzmann distribution along the copropagating direction of the laser beams, where $k_{\rm B}$ is the Boltzmann constant and $m$ is the mass of cesium atoms.
 The dephasing effect can be quantified as variations of the laser detunings $\delta \Delta_{p, (r)} = k_{p,(r)} v_{rms}$ with $k_p$ and $k_r$ the wave number of laser beams, respectively.

-As shown in Fig. \ref{fig5}, we compare the variations of the time-optimal Gaussian and segmented pulses under $10\%$ laser field fluctuation and the temperature effect up to $100$ $\mu$K. The thermal fluctuations from Doppler dephasing modifies the laser detuning and the condition of two-photon resonance, to which the $C_Z$ gate performance is most robust.
-As the field fluctuates, the gate fidelity can be reduced by $6\%$ in the adiabatic regime of the top plot in Fig. \ref{fig5}(a).
-For other plots in the nonadiabatic regime, the variation of the fidelity is within $2\%$, and this variation is significantly reduced in the bottom plots of Figs. \ref{fig5}(a) and \ref{fig5}(b) to only $0.6\%$.
-This low sensitivity can be seen more clearly in Fig. \ref{fig5}(c) owing to the high laser fields in the nonadiabatic regime, which seems to be promising in reaching an even higher fidelity and more robust control-phase gates but at the price of high excitation powers.
+As shown in Fig. \ref{fig5}, we compare the variations of the optimized Gaussian and segmented pulses under $10\%$ laser field fluctuation and the temperature effect up to $100$ $\mu$K. The thermal fluctuations from Doppler dephasing modifies the laser detuning and the condition of two-photon resonance, to which the $C_Z$ gate performance is most robust.
+As the field fluctuates, the gate fidelity can be reduced by $4\%$ in the adiabatic regime of the bottom plot in Figs. \ref{fig5}(a) and \ref{fig5}(b).
+For the upper plots in the nonadiabatic regime, the variation of the fidelity is significantly reduced within $0.2\%$, as well as for different Rydberg blockade regimes in Fig. \ref{fig5}(c).
+This low sensitivity can be attributed to the high laser fields in the nonadiabatic regime, which seems to be promising in reaching an even higher fidelity and more robust controlled-phase gates but at the price of relatively high excitation powers.